Miracle Mile, Los Angeles: Transportation

+Entrance of the Wilshire/Fairfax station with the Petersen Automotive Museum in the background.

-Los Angeles Metro's D Line subway is being extended along Wilshire Boulevard to the Veterans Affairs Hospital, from its current terminus at Western Avenue in Koreatown.
+Los Angeles Metro's D Line subway serves the Miracle Mile at Wilshire/La Brea station and Wilshire/Fairfax station.
+The line is currently being extended along Wilshire Boulevard past the Miracle Mile through Beverly Hills, Century City and Westwood.

 In 1985, A federal ban on tunneling operations in the area was passed at the behest of the district's congressional representative Henry Waxman after an explosion, caused by the buildup of methane seeping up through the district's long-depleted oil wells, destroyed a department store.
 The ban was implemented despite the fact that methane deposits abound in most of Los Angeles.
 In late 2005, the ban was overturned, owing to tunneling techniques that make it possible to mitigate the methane concern.
 A westerly extension of the subway was then supported by many civic officials in Los Angeles, Beverly Hills, and Santa Monica, the three cities through which the proposed extension runs.
 In early 2008, the project—which is destined to terminate in Santa Monica—received $5 billion in federal funds.
 In late 2008, Measure R passed, releasing $10 billion in reserve funds to start work on public transit projects in Los Angeles County.
-Service to three new stations, La Brea Station, Fairfax Station and La Cienega Station, is expected to begin in 2025.
+Service to three new stations at La Brea, Fairfax and La Cienega began on May 8, 2026 as part of phase one of the D Line extension.

 Miracle Mile viewed from south.
 Wilshire Blvd. runs left-to-right, lined with tall buildings.